-2018 Ashburn, Virginia, United States
+Ashburn, Virginia, United States

-List of Satyanarayan Puja Dates 2018
+List of Satyanarayan Puja Dates 2019

-- A sacred mixture of five things milk, honey, ghee, yogurt and sugar, popularly known as Panchamrutham is used in purification of the Shaligram, the divine stone of Lord Vishnu.
+- A sacred mixture of five things: milk, honey, ghee, yogurt and sugar, popularly known as Panchamrutham, is used for purification of the Shaligram, the divine stone of Lord Vishnu.

 - Prasad is made of roasted wheat flour, sugar, banana and other fruits.
 Sacred Tulsi leaves are added to the Prasad.